0xnald/EVMswap-BATCH-TX/README.md

 ➡️Open [Codespace](https://github.com/codespaces) or Gitpod

-➡️Create a new file and name it script.sh, also paste all those copied code in this file
+➡️Create a new fill and name it  " script.sh ", also paste all those copied code in this file

 ➡️Use this command to run